-I recently visited Bucharest for the first time and really liked the city.
+I recently visited the Romanian capital Bucharest for the first time and really liked the city.
 Amazing city architecture – a very cool mixture of modern Communist-style buildings, Bauhaus and Art Nouveau; in the city center many buildings are renovated, others look like they are about to crumble into pieces any minute now.

 Bucharest also has tree-lined wide boulevards, art museums, many green spaces, bakeries everywhere; antiquarian book stores and cafés…and there are some FABULOUS bars, especially Fix MAD Bar and the Origo Café in Strada Lipscani which turns into a cocktail bar at night (check out their drinks on Instagram: https://tinyurl.com/y74xkhjs / https://tinyurl.com/y9vgat5r / https://tinyurl.com/y88ek4re).
 And don’t even get me started on the Romanian food…..*happy sigh*…..

 But this article really is about two rather cool organic beauty brands from Romania, Prisaca Transilvania and Sabio Cosmetics.
 Both were completely new to me – then again, I don’t know much about the Romanian C&T market, let alone the domestic organic beauty industry.
 I came across Prisaca Transilvania in one of the Bucharest outlets of German drugstore chain DM.
 Sabio Cosmetics, on the other hand, I discovered right here in Berlin, in the recently opened Pravalia Romanian Delights store in Neukölln neighbourhood.